leafo/lapis/docs/reference.md

 ## Basic Setup

 Install OpenResty onto your system.
-If you're compiling manually it's recommended to enable Postgres and Lua JIT.
+If you're compiling manually it's recommended to enable PostgreSQL and Lua JIT.
 If you're using Heroku then you can use the Heroku OpenResy module along with the Lua build pack.

 Next install Lapis using LuaRocks.
 You can find the rockspec [on MoonRocks][3]: